Swapping on Testnet

 Monero

-Installing the GUI
+Launching the GUI

 View the Installation Instructions if you haven't already installed the GUI.
+Then start the GUI in testnet mode.